Online Mechanism Design for Information Acquisition: Offline Information Acquisition

-Notice that, since all the senders are symmetric (in particular since $\forall i, j\in\mc N$, $u_i=u_j=u_\ag$), for each $i,j\in\mc N$ and for each signaling scheme $\psi$ we have that $\rvec_i^\psi = \rvec_j^\psi$.
-As a consequence of this, in order to lighten the notation, we will use a single utility parameter $\rvec_\ag^\psi = \rvec_i^\psi$, $\forall i\in\mc N$, which is common to all the senders.
+Notice that, since all the senders are symmetric (in particular since $\forall i, j\in\mc N$, $u_i=u_j=u_\ag$), for each $i,j\in\mc N$ we have that $\rvec_i = \rvec_j$.
+As a consequence of this, in order to lighten the notation, we will use a single utility parameter $\rvec_\ag = \rvec_i$, $\forall i\in\mc N$, which is common to all the senders.
 Then, trivially, the expected utilities of each sender and of the receiver, when the mechanism used by $\med$ is $\xivec$ and all senders report truthfully the signal they observe, can be formulated, respectively, as the following linear functions in $\xivec$: